OlivierLD/raspberry-coffee/SunFlower/README.md

 From the project `NMEA.multiplexer`, wrap the `SunFlower` class into a `forwarder`.
 This way, position and heading come from NMEA data (log file, NMEA Station, TCP Channel, etc).

+This gives the possibility to have the same orientation feature, even is the panel is carried by a vehicle in motion.

 See the project named `GPS.sun.servo`.

 ---